 David Hess can be contacted via email at firstname.lastname@example.org or by phone at (615) 322-8539.

 Sharon Weiss, Ph.D.

-Sharon Weiss is the Cornelius Vanderbilt Professor of Engineering, Professor of Electrical Engineering, and Deputy Director of Vanderbilt Institute of Nanoscale Science and Engineering.
+Sharon Weiss is the Cornelius Vanderbilt Professor of Engineering, Professor of Electrical Engineering, and Deputy Director of Vanderbilt Institute of Nanoscale Science and Engineering as of July 2019.
 Weiss’ research group studies photonics, optoelectronics, nanoscience and technology, plus optical properties of materials, for applications in biosensing, optical communication, drug delivery, nanoscale patterning and pseudocapacitors.
 She joined the Vanderbilt engineering faculty as an assistant professor in 2005.
 Prof. Weiss has received school’s Award for Excellence in Teaching and a Presidential Early Career Award for Scientists and Engineers (PECASE), the highest honor bestowed by the United States government on young professionals in the early stages of their independent research careers.

 Sharon Weiss can be contacted via email at email@example.com or by phone at (615) 343-8311.